-The funds will be used to support activities for neglected students who are identified in the district as students who need alternative services or have attended DJJ Centers and need a transition program or materials to help them re-enter the school environment.
-Activities include: Additional counseling, tutoring, materials and supplies and a staff member to check on students to ensure the students are in school and on track for graduation
+The set aside funds, \$500, will be used to support activities for neglected students who are identified in the district as students who need alternative services or have attended DJJ Centers and need a transition program or materials to help them re-enter the school environment.
+This amount of funding has proved sufficient to meet the needs of the number of students who transition to Hamilton.
+Activities include: Additional counseling, materials and supplies (Title I Part A funds) and a staff member (paid from other than Title 1 Part A funds) to check on students to ensure the students are in school and on track for graduation.

-Counselors are available at the middle/high school daily; materials and supplies including backpack and classroom supplies will be distributed on a need basis; tutoring before, after our during school is available on a need basis including online tutoring and computer/laptop checkout.
+Counselors and social workers are available at the elementary middle/high schools daily; materials and supplies including backpack and classroom supplies will be distributed on a need basis; tutoring before, after our during school is available on a need basis including online tutoring and computer/laptop checkout.
 Transportation is available before and after school on a scheduled basis.